 During facility operations, regular monitoring of the condition of these drains will be undertaken to ensure that the efficiency of the drains will be maintained.
-Typically this will be checking that the drains do not fill up with sediment and hence overflow or that there is no excessive erosion in the invert of the drains.
+This will be checking that the drains do not fill up with sediment and hence overflow or that there is no excessive erosion in the invert of the drains.

-Within the clay excavation, but outside of the landfill area, the intention will be to retain all surface water collected within the pit, in storage pond(s) excavated within the clay pit.
+Within the clay excavation, but outside of the landfill area, all surface water collected will be retained within the pit, in storage pond(s) excavated within the clay pit.
 The availability of surface water will remain a critical aspect on site.
 Historically, the clay extraction and farming activities have consumed all available surface water collected within the pit and peripheral diversion drains.
 With the inclusion of the landfill activities, conservation of surface water will become even more critical; hence, the need to conserve surface water.